qdouble/angular-webpack-starter/README.md

 - Don’t use form.controls.controlName, use form.get(‘controlName’)
 - Don’t use control.errors?.someError, use control.hasError(‘someError’)
 - Don’t use functions in your providers, routes or directives, export a function and then reference that function name

+### Testing
+For unit tests, use `npm run test`.
+Code coverage results are output into coverage/ folder.

+For e2e test, use `npm run e2e:server` to start a testing server for dist files (default port 4201), and use `npm run e2e` to run actual e2e test.